-Q. I Have My Citizenship Interview scheduled next month.
+Q. I have my U.S. Citizenship Interview scheduled next month.
 Can you tell me what to expect?
-What will USIS be checking when I go to my naturalization interview?
+What will USCIS be checking when I go to my naturalization interview?

-When you apply to become a naturalized U.S. Citizen USCIS will thoroughly check your background and your application.
-If things do not go well not only can your case be denied but you can also lose your permanent residency (green card).
+A. When you apply to become a naturalized U.S. Citizen USCIS will thoroughly check your background and your application.
+If things do not go well not only can your case be denied but, many people do not realize this, you can also lose your permanent residency (green card).
 Therefore, you need to make sure that you have prepared your case well.
 USCIS will be asking you about the following things:

-If you have made a mistake on your application then make sure you bring it to the attention of the interviewer.
+If you have made a mistake on your application then make sure you bring it to the attention of the interviewer very early in the interview.
 It is much better for you to volunteer any mistakes than to have the Immigration Officer find the mistakes in your application (as it can appear that you are lying if you are not forthcoming).

 The interviewing officer will be looking at your immigration history in detail.
 He will want to know how you received your green card.

 For Example: If you obtained your green card through marriage USCIS will ask you about your marriage.
 Additionally, the Immigration Officer will want to know if you are still married or were you ever separated or divorced from that

 spouse.
 If you are divorced or separated they will ask you why and when you separated or divorced.
 USCIS wants to make sure that you were still together when you received your permanent green card.
 If this is not the case then you should contact us so that we can review your situation to make sure you will not have any problems (888-801-6558)